 Remembering for peace

 On the eleventh hour of the eleventh day of the eleventh month in 1918 the guns fell silent and World War I ended.
-More than 100 years later, at 11.00am on 11 November, people across the nations will again stand silently.
-Pausing for two minutes to reflect.
+More than 100 years later, at 11.00am on 11 November, the nations will pause to remember.
+In silence and hope.

 The first red poppies were sold by the Royal British Legion in 1921 to support World War I veterans and to remember service men and women killed in conflict.
 In 1933, the white poppies were introduced by the Women's Cooperative Guild, to say very clearly, “No more wars.
 No more killing.
 Let us work for peace."